Mintopoly/mintopolyAirdrop/README.md

 1. Tally net worth of combined 250 players
 2. Loop through each player, in order of rank.
 For each:
-	1. divide their net worth by total net worth
+	1. Divide their net worth by total net worth
-	2. multiply this by the airdrop size to get their payout amount
+	2. Multiply this by the airdrop size to get their payout amount
 	3. If their share is > 1% of airdrop size, cap their payout at 1%
-	4. subtract this player's payout from total payout remaining and their net worth from total net worth remaining.
+	4. Subtract this player's payout from total payout remaining and their net worth from total net worth remaining.
 	5. Repeat with each successive player with these new totals